 Enable SNMP.
 To enable or disable the SNMP service.
 It’ll be disabled by default.

-Physical interface where the SNMP service is running.
+The physical interface where the SNMP service is running.
 Interface where the SNMP service will be running.

 SNMP Port where is running SNMP service.
 Port where the SNMP service will be listening from.
 By default, port 161 will be used.